 Learning difficulties, teenagers issues, family difficulties, bullying or concentration.

-Children, Young People and Adults (Person Centred or Integrative): £35 (50 minutes)
+Young People and Adults (Person Centred or Integrative): Start from £45 (50 minutes)

-For children / young people, under 18 years old, a consent form from their parents / carers needs to be completed before the first session.
+For young people, under 18 years old, a consent form from their parents / carers needs to be completed before the first session.

 Counseling and psychotherapy can help with specific areas of your life such as depression, stress, anxiety, loss, grief & bereavement, low self esteem, confidence, anger management, relationship issues and family difficulties, bullying, learning difficulties, addictions, feeling down and suicidal thoughts, to name a few.